 Disney and Netflix shares can be traded on our platform with the TradeReplica tool.

-Currency pairs such as the NZD/USD, EUR/NZD and AUD/NZD can be traded with the Classic Binary Options for today as New Zealand is about to announce its new cash rate.
+Currency pairs such as the NZD/USD, EUR/NZD and AUD/NZD can be traded with the Classic Digital Options for today as New Zealand is about to announce its new cash rate.

 The brent crude and the Gold vs Oil pair can be traded once they are made available on our trading platform.